LexxXell/hello-world/README.md

 4. No imports.
 Only your code.
 5. Only one "print()" in whole code.
 6. Most abstract code.
+7. The code should by as documented ap posssible.

 Evaluated:
 1. The number of rows filled.